 Special Herd Reduction Deer Bow Seasons

 - That land within the city of Bismarck designated by the Bismarck Chief of Police.
-Hunters who desire to hunt within the city limits of Bismarck must receive a trespass permit from the Bismarck Chief of Police (701-223-1212).
+Hunters who desire to hunt within the city limits of Bismarck must first obtain a trespass/access permit from the Bismarck Chief of Police (701-223-1212).
 City of Bismarck permit holders will be restricted to those dates and locations specified on the trespass permit(s).
-No orange clothing is required when hunting within the Special Herd Reduction areas unless required by city officials within city limits.
-In addition, hunters may use their Deer Bow license during the Deer Bow season (September 3, 2021 through January 2, 2022).
+No orange clothing is required when hunting within the Deer-Bow Herd Reduction areas unless required by city officials.
+After obtaining a permit, hunters must purchase a Special Deer-Bow Herd Reduction license online at the Game and Fish Department’s website at gf.nd.gov.

-- Private land in Morton County located adjacent to the city of Mandan, starting where the southeast boundary of the city limits of Mandan joins the west bank of the Missouri River, then following the west bank of the Missouri River, in a general southwest direction to a point where it meets the east bank of the Heart River, then following the east bank of the Heart River north to its junction with the southern boundary of the city limits of Mandan then following the city limits easterly to the point of origin.
-No access permit required but hunters must seek landowner permission.
+- Private land in Morton County located adjacent to the city of Mandan, starting where the southeast boundary of the city limits of Mandan joins the west bank of the Missouri River, then following the west bank of the Missouri River, in a general southwest direction to a point where it meets the east bank of the Heart River, then following the east bank of the Heart River north to its junction with the southern boundary of the city limits of Mandan then following the city limits east to the point of origin.

 - ND Department of Corrections and Rehabilitation land south of Bismarck.
 Hunters must first obtain a NDDOCR access permit before hunting on NDDOCR land.
-Only 25 access permits will be granted to archery hunters and access permits are only available through the NDDOCR.
+Access permits are only available through the NDDOCR.
 Details, including areas open to hunting, will be determined by the NDDOCR.
-Hunters must comply with all other applicable archery rules and regulations.
+Hunters must comply with all other applicable deer bow rules and regulations.
 After obtaining a permit, hunters must purchase Special Deer-Bow Herd Reduction licenses online at the Game and Fish Department’s website at gf.nd.gov.